margusliinev/techportal/README.md

 ## Introduction

 TechPortal is a powerful job portal that focuses on connecting developers with a wide range of career opportunities.
 Whether you are a seasoned professional or just starting your coding journey, TechPortal is designed to cater to your needs.
 Browse through a diverse selection of tech jobs, discover new opportunities, and take the next step in your career.

+## API Documentation

+For detailed information on the API endpoints, please refer to our [API Documentation](https://margusliinev.github.io/techportal/).
+This documentation provides comprehensive guidance on making API requests and understanding the response formats.

 ## Features